evertjr/WSL-Dev-Environment/README.md

 ## React-Native Run

-To make this work you have to FIRST open AVD Manager and manually start your Android Device AND execute `adb devices` on a **powershell or cmd prompt**
+To make this work you have to FIRST open AVD Manager, manually start your Android Device AND execute `adb devices` on a **powershell or cmd prompt**

 This will start the server on the Windows Side and WSL will be able to see it.